 Carrier designed his first air conditioner in the U.S. in 1902, and its original intention was to keep the New York moist air from wrinkling the printing plant’s magazine pages.
-The machine blew air over cold coils to control room temperature and humidity.
+The machine controlled room temperature and humidity by blowing air over cold coils.
 It was the first time in history a person attempted to control the temperature of their immediate surroundings.

 In 1914, the first air conditioning system was placed in Minneapolis mansion of Charles Gates.
 It was about 7-feet tall, 6-feet wide and 20-feet long.

 The air conditioner became popular in 1946, when the demand for them increased more than 30,000 units.
 Around 87% of U.S. households are equipped for air conditioning services, according to the 2009 Residential Energy Consumption Survey, and they’re usually a lot smaller than the one found in Gates’ mansion.